Assembling your own hanging basket with flowers and plants that match your style can be a satisfying experience.

-Sweet potato vines are chose as the spillers of many containers of flowers.
-Their vines can come in black, lime green or darker green.
+Sweet potato vines are chosen as the spillers of many containers of flowers.
+Their vines can come in black, lime green, or darker green.

 15. Vegetables or fruit

-Many produce plants will grow great in a hanging basket, especially strawberries, tomatoes, mini cucumbers and lettuce.
+Many produce vegetables and fruit plants will grow great in a hanging basket, especially strawberries, tomatoes, mini cucumbers, and lettuce.